Call for nominations 2026-2029

 The Management Committee (MC) members take up their duties at the end of the General Assembly meeting of the EAA Annual Congress and serve for a term of three years, renewable once only.

-The following current members of the Management Committee are ending their second term after the EAA Annual Congress 2025:
+The following current members of the Management Committee are ending their second term after the EAA Annual Congress 2026:

 As an EAA member, you are entitled to nominate new MC members (a maximum of two candidates can be nominated).

 According to the EAA Corporate Governance Guidelines (http://www.eaa-online.org/r/corp_gov_structure), MC members should have a proven track record of commitment and service to the EAA, as well as have an impeccable academic reputation.
+According to the EAA Statutes (article 30), one of the positions will be to replace the Treasurer.

 A shortlist of nominees will be made by the EAA President and discussed by the Management Committee.
 A final list of selected candidates will be proposed to the Board for election.

-In order to be valid, your expression of interest/nomination(s) has to be returned by 15th January 2025 midnight GMT.
+In order to be valid, your expression of interest/nomination(s) has to be returned by 15th January 2026.
 Double nominations will not be taken into consideration.
-Please note that the process is anonymous.

 Many thanks in advance for supporting the EAA.
 We are looking forward to receiving your nominations.
-Please send your nomination(s) via this link by 15 January 2025.
+Please send your nomination(s) via this link by 15 January 2026.

-Publications Committee
+Publications Committee – Newsletter Editors

 Financial Reporting Standards Committee

-The EAA Financial Reporting Standards Committee (FRSC) has a longstanding tradition of working to bring contributions of academic research to the financial reporting standard-setting process.
-This includes a responsibility for the FRSC to liaise with the IASB and EFRAG on behalf of the EAA to promote the use of academic research and to ensure that the voice of the European academic community is heard.
+The FRSC has a longstanding tradition of working to bring contributions of academic research to the financial reporting standard-setting process.
+This includes a responsibility for the FRSC to liaise with the IASB, EFRAG and UK Endorsement Board on behalf of the EAA to promote the use of academic research and to ensure that the voice of the European academic community is heard.
 The FRSC is a facilitating committee that identifies tasks to be undertaken and coordinates volunteers from the research community to address them.

-Should you have specific questions what this position entails, please contact the former FRSC Chair, Ann Jorissen, at ann.jorissen@uantwerpen.be.
+Should you have specific questions what this position entails, please contact the FRSC Chair, Ann Jorissen, at ann.jorissen@uantwerpen.be.

-Standing Scientific Committee
+Standing Scientific Committee – Member

 The European Accounting Association’s Standing Scientific Committee (SSC) advises on the scientific programme of the EAA Annual Congress, reviewing the submitted papers and setting up the parallel sessions.
-Each member of the SSC is responsible for a specific category of Accounting research (for the categories, see https://eaa-online.org/congress-2024/submission-review-process/) and will contribute to identify the reviewers to be invited as part of the Scientific Committee; assign the papers submitted to EAA to relevant reviewers; make the final decisions on inclusion in the programme; and define the parallel sessions of the EAA congress.
+Each member of the SSC is responsible for a specific category of Accounting research (for the categories, see https://eaa-online.org/congress-2025/submission-review-process/) and will contribute to identify the reviewers to be invited as part of the Scientific Committee; assign the papers submitted to EAA to relevant reviewers; make the final decisions on inclusion in the programme; and define the parallel sessions of the EAA congress.

 Applications should include: